neuro-inc/neuro-flow/reference/project-configuration-syntax.md

 By default, the project name is generated automatically based on the name of the project folder \(a folder that contains a `.neuro` subfolder for configuration YAML files\).

-However, if the folder's name contains unsupported characters, this will not work.
-The following character's are _not_ supported:
-* A digit in the beginning of the name
-* Non-ASCII symbols
-* The dash \(`-`\) symbol
+Name autogeneration will only work if the folder's name starts with a letter or an underscore symbol \(`_`\) and contains only letters, digits, or underscores. `ALL_CAPS` names are not supported.

 To override this, you can put the `project.yml`\(or `project.yaml`\) file into the `.neuro` configuration folder.